plymouthvan/CalDAV-Availability-Aggregator/README.md

-# CalDAV Mirror
+# CalDAV Availability Aggregator

-CalDAV Mirror is a headless background service that aggregates events from one or more CalDAV calendars and mirrors them into a single Google Calendar.
-It is designed to be deployed via Docker, configured declaratively, and run continuously with minimal human interaction — ideal for self-hosters, power users, and future-you.
+This is a headless background service that aggregates events from one or more CalDAV calendars into a single Google Calendar for the purpose of creating an availability 'source of truth' calendar for use in applications such as Cal.com, Calendly, Latepoint, etc. It is designed to be deployed via Docker, configured declaratively, and run continuously with minimal human interaction — ideal for self-hosters, power users, and future-you.

 ## 🔧 What It Does